Dr. Luisa Canon

 I am a licensed clinical psychologist and a Board-Certified Behavior Analyst.
 I am also a clinical supervisor, trainer, applied researcher, and consultant.
 I obtained my BA in Clinical Psychology in Bogota, Colombia, at the Konrad Lorenz University, my MA in Behavior Analysis at the University of Nevada, Reno, and my PsyD in Applied Clinical Psychology at The Chicago School, Los Angeles.

-I have over two decades of clinical experience, consulting and training across diverse populations and settings.
-I have expertise treating individuals and couples, using evidence-based practices (ACT, FAP and DBT) to treat anxiety disorders, mood disorders, chronic pain and emotion dysregulation, as well as relationship and interpersonal problems.
+I have over two decades of clinical experience, consulting, and training across diverse populations and settings.
+I have expertise in treating individuals and couples, using evidence-based practices (ACT, FAP, and DBT) to treat anxiety disorders, mood disorders, chronic pain, and emotion dysregulation, as well as relationship and interpersonal problems.
 I also work with families of children and young adults with diagnoses of anxiety, ADHD, Autism Spectrum, and other behavioral challenges from both a traditional ABA and ACT perspective.
-I am cofounder and director or Research and Development at the Institute for Effective Behavioral Interventions (IEBI), an organization that provides state-of-the-art behavioral intervention to individuals presenting behavioral, emotional and developmental challenges.
+I am co-founder and director of Research and Development at the Institute for Effective Behavioral Interventions (IEBI), an organization that provides state-of-the-art behavioral intervention to individuals presenting behavioral, emotional, and developmental challenges.